 Multivariate reliability

 Multivariate features of functional connectivity in both groups were reliable [Fig. 2].
-Fingerprinting values were greater than chance as estimated by a Poisson (1) distribution (FIMDD = 0.45; FIHV = 0.53; p < .001) (Wang et al., 2021).
-Fingerprinting accuracy did not differ between groups, X2 (1, N = 88) = 0.49, p = .49, although the difference in sample sizes confounds direct comparison.
+Fingerprinting values were greater than chance as estimated by a Poisson (1) distribution (FIMDD = 0.45, 95% CI=0.41–0.51; FIHV = 0.53, 95% CI=0.48–0.62; p < .001) (Wang et al., 2021).
+Fingerprinting accuracy was not found to differ between groups (X2 (1, N = 88) = 0.49, p = .49), although the difference in sample sizes limits direct comparison.
 Connections to a region in the prefrontal cortex had the highest group consistency in both healthy and depressed participants, indicating that they reduced identifiability in all subjects [Fig. 2C, in blue].
 Notably, these edges had roughly average univariate reliability (μ = 0.27), and group consistency was not correlated with ICC (Pearson’s r = 0.11, p < .001).
 The differential power analysis indicated that a diverse array of connections across the brain drove identifiability [Fig. 2C, in red].
 We did not calculate fingerprinting for the depressed adolescents who scanned at four months due to the differences in sample sizes.

-Both groups were more discriminable than chance (DiscrMDD = 0.76; DiscrHV = 0.75; 500-fold permutation test p < .01) [Fig. 2B].
+Both groups were more discriminable than chance (DiscrMDD = 0.76, 95% CI=0.74–0.78; DiscrHV = 0.75, 95% CI=0.74–0.78; 500-fold permutation test p < .01) [Fig. 2B].
 Depressed adolescents at four months had identical discriminability to those at one year.
 Discriminability has a deterministic relationship with ICC, which means that a comparable ICC(2,1) value can be computed for discriminability values (Wang et al., 2020).
 The overall Discr. of 0.76 corresponds to a normally distributed univariate measure with an ICC of 0.83, suggesting that the reliability of multivariate features is much greater than at the univariate level.
 The maximum observed ICC value across all subjects was 0.79.
 To put this further into context, we can calculate equivalent discriminability values for the observed univariate ICCs.
 The all-subjects mean ICC of 0.31 is equivalent to a Discr. of 0.56, only just above chance discriminability.